VCSEL as technology drivers

 The challenge: Defined error budget and traceability for spectral measurement

-Measuring systems for laser diodes must satisfy special requirements:
+Measuring systems for VCSEL characterization must meet very special requirements:

 - High spectral resolution

-- Very short pulse lengths (≥ 1 ns) at extremely high currents (up to 15A)
+- Very short pulse durations (≥ 1 ns) at high currents

 - High sampling rates of several gigahertz

-The CAS 140CT-HR and CAS 120(B)-HR high-resolution array spectroradiometers from Instrument Systems are the flagships of our systems for VCSEL measurement.
-They enable excellent spectral resolution up to 0.12 nm, and due to short integration times they are ideal for use not only in the lab, but also for extremely high throughput volumes in production.
+The CAS 140CT-HR and CAS 120-HR high-resolution array spectroradiometer from Instrument Systems are at the heart of all our systems for VCSEL measurement.
+They permit an outstanding spectral resolution of up to 0.12 nm, and short integration times make them ideal not only in the lab, but also for extremely high throughput in production.

-Instrument Systems developed the PVT 110 specifically for time-resolved measurement of nanosecond pulses.
-This system has an extremely broad range of applications with the use of different photodiodes for power measurement and characterization of fast pulses, together with fast measurement and analysis of all resulting data flows.
+Instrument Systems developed the PVT 100/110 pulsed VCSEL tester specifically for the time-resolved measurement of nanosecond pulses.
+Due to the use of different photodiodes, this system has an extremely wide range of applications: power measurement and characterization of fast pulses, fast acquisition and evaluation of all resulting data streams.

-We look forward to your challenge – feel free to contact us!
+We look forward to meeting your challenge – Please contact us!